 Now the flag-transitivity of $G$ implies that any block of $\D$ is a suborbit of $G_x$ for some $x\in\P\setminus B$.
 We get that $G_B=G_x$ acts regularly on $B$ and thus $G$ is flag-regular by Lemma \ref{LemmaDefFlagregular}.
 We also deduce that $k=|B|$ divides $v-1$.
 From Lemma \ref{LemmaParameters} we have $\gcd(k,\lambda)=1$, and this follows that $G$ is point-primitive by \cite[2.3.7]{Dembowski}.
 As $G$ has equivalent actions on $\B$ and $\P$, $G$ is also block-primitive.

 Since $G$ admits a nilpotent regular normal subgroup $N$, by the O'Nan-Scott Theorem, $G$ can only be of affine type, whose socle is exactly the Frobenius kernel $N$ and is elementary abelian.
 Now $\D$ induces an elementary abelian difference set.
 Suppose that $|N|=v$ is even.
 Then $v$ is a power of 2.
-By \cite[Theorem 1]{MannDiffenceSet}, $\mathcal{D}$ is a $(2^{2m},2^{2m-1}-2^{m-1},2^{2m-2}-2^{m-1})$ design or its complement design, which contradicts the fact that $k\mid v-1$ since $v$ and $k$ are even in either case.
+By \cite[Theorem 1]{MannDiffenceSet}, $\mathcal{D}$ is a $2$-$(2^{2m},2^{2m-1}-2^{m-1},2^{2m-2}-2^{m-1})$ design or its complement design, which contradicts the fact that $k\mid v-1$ since $v$ and $k$ are even in either case.
 So $N$ has odd order.
 On the other hand, Lemma \ref{LemmaInvolutionFixSym} shows that if any involution of $G$ fixes some point, then it must fix more than one point.
 Hence the Frobenius complement of $G$ contains no involutions and so it has odd order.
 Thus $G$ has odd order.
 Further, by \cite{Symrm=1Affine}, we know that $G\leq\AGammaL_1(v)$ for some prime power $v=p^d$ . \end{proof}